 Declarative version control with intuitive user experience

-Flosum’s easy-to-use “Clicks, not Code” design makes it really simple to administer and use by developers.
+Flosum’s easy-to-use “Clicks, not Code” design makes it simple to administer and be used by developers.
 Any Salesforce developer can learn and use Flosum’s version control in just a few minutes!

 Deployments are easy and fast

 The repository is contained within Salesforce.
 Patch-manifests are easy to construct from the Repository and, once qualified to be working, can be reused to deploy to other orgs.

 Flosum’s version control has an architecture that allows multiple developers to collaborate and manage multiple streams of development.
 Its integrated solution is robust and removes the complexities of installation, management, and maintenance of external tools.

 See Table 1 and Diagrams 1 and 2 below.

 Flosum has all the key features and capabilities of GIT.

 It is built on Salesforce, hence, it adheres to the highest level of security and compliance that the Salesforce platform provides out of the box.